Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/Fully Convolutional Networks.md

 > The spatial output maps of these convolutionalized models make them a natural choice for dense problems like semantic segmentation.
 With ground truth available at every output cell, both the forward and backward passes are straightforward, and both take advantage of the inherent computational efficiency (and aggressive optimization) of convolution.

+> While our reinterpretation of classification nets as fully convolutional yields output maps for inputs of any size, the output dimensions are typically reduced by subsampling.

 ### 3.2.
 Shift-and-stitch is filter rarefaction

+> Input shifting and output interlacing is a trick that yields dense predictions from coarse outputs without interpolation, introduced by OverFeat [29].

 ### 3.3.
 Upsampling is backwards strided convolution